Scandinavian Peninsula: Geography

 The largest peninsula in Europe, the Scandinavian Peninsula is approximately 1,850 km long with a width varying approximately from 370 to 805 km.
 The Scandinavian mountain range generally defines the border between Norway and Sweden.

 Its highest elevation was Glittertinden in Norway at 2,470. m above sea level, but since the glacier at its summit partially melted, the highest elevation is at 2,469 m at Galdhøpiggen, also in Norway.
 These mountains also have the largest glacier on the mainland of Europe, Jostedalsbreen.

-About one quarter of the Scandinavian Peninsula lies north of the Arctic Circle, its northernmost point being at Cape Nordkyn, Norway.
+About one quarter of the Scandinavian Peninsula lies north of the Arctic Circle, its northernmost point being at Cape Nordkinn, Norway.

 The climate across Scandinavia varies from tundra (Köppen: ET) and subarctic (Dfc) in the north, with cool marine west coast climate (Cfc) in northwestern coastal areas reaching just north of Lofoten, to humid continental (Dfb) in the central portion and marine west coast (Cfb) in the south and southwest.

 The region is rich in timber, iron and copper with the best farmland in southern Sweden.
 Large petroleum and natural-gas deposits have been found off Norway's coast in the North Sea and the Atlantic Ocean.

 Much of the population of the Scandinavian Peninsula is naturally concentrated in its southern part, which is also its agricultural region.
 The largest cities of the peninsula are Stockholm, Sweden; Oslo, Norway; Gothenburg, Sweden; Malmö, Sweden and Bergen, Norway, in that order.